bdiveley/sweater_weather/README.md

 Sweater Weather utilizes a postgresql database and will eventually utilize Javascript for the front-end design of the application.

 Sweater Weather also has functionality to email the contents of a forecast to a user via the post /mailers endpoint.
-The application has built-in capability to either send the email straight through Active Mailer or through a Background Worker.
+The application has built-in capability to either send the email straight through Action Mailer or through a Background Worker.
 The app utilizes Sendgrid, redis and sidekiq for this functionality.
 See setup instructions below.

 ![alt text](mailer.png)